Montrez/getting-familiar-with-docker/README.md

 ## Step 3: Settting up MySql

-Now if we ever need to change anything we can just rebuild using the Dockerfile and the build command from earlier and rerun the application with the command above.
+Now if we ever need to change anything we can just rebuild using the Dockerfile and the build command from earlier and rerun the application with the 'docker build' command above.
+Currently that is the case.

 To create our database we will need to exectute this command "root" user